x86 architecture

 #2 Serializing instructions and events were defined and documented starting with Intel's P5-core processors.

-#3 To ensure backward compatibility it is not recommended to use these.
-(This depends on #1 and #2.)
+#3 To ensure backward compatibility it is (not) recommended to use these.
+(This does depend on #1 and #2.)

-#4 The nature of the x86 architecture implies that these instructions and events are serializing.
+#5 The nature of the x86 architecture implies that these instructions and events are serializing nevertheless.

-#5 In case of an OUTS instruction serialization isn't guaranteed until all iterations have been completed.
+#6 In case of an OUTS instruction serialization is not guaranteed until all its iterations have been completed.

 TLB invalidation